-We see it every day: Stressed marketing manager is given three months to show ROI or his or her budget is nixed.
+We see it every day: Stressed marketing manager is given 3 months to show ROI or their budget is nixed.

 That means you need to come out swinging, with quick SEO wins to prove the value of content marketing.

-Here are a handful to get you started:
+Here is a handful to get you started:

 - Improve site speed.
 Optimal page speed is 1.5 seconds or less.

 - Optimize for mobile.
 Google now uses mobile-first indexing, so this is a must.